kevin-hanselman/elixir_statemachine/README.md

 ## Usage

 Here's an example state machine for a microwave.
-This state machine is copied in `test/test_helper.exs` for testing purposes.
+Nested modules create hierarchical states.

 ```elixir
 defmodule Microwave do